 President Obama’s historic 2008 victory and the government’s response to the Great Recession seemed to augur a return to a brand of government activism not seen since the New Deal.
 But last week’s elections that swept Republicans back into power in the House, and narrowed the Democrats’ hold on the Senate, marked a stunning repudiation of Obama’s agenda – and an unmistakable rejection of the government’s more muscular economic and regulatory policies.

 Why did the public reject the president’s economic policies and activist government more generally?
 Polling conducted before and after the midterm elections revealed a general perception that the administration’s $814 billion stimulus package of spending and tax breaks didn’t work.
 An October poll by the Pew Research Center showed that a vote in support of Obama’s stimulus package topped the list of reasons why Americans said they wouldn’t vote for a candidate.
-The public perceived that the fat cats got bailed out,

 while they lost jobs, retirement and education savings,